ISO 14001 audit; Environmental Management System survey

 - Pinpoint new ways of improving your implementation of the standard

-The ISO 14001:2015 EMS standard recommends that regular internal and external audits must be carried out for more information see What is ISO 14001 article.
-This is a further indication of the importance of auditing in the EMS ISO 14001 certification process.
+The ISO 14001:2015 EMS standard recommends that regular internal and external audits must be carried out for more information see ISO 14001 environmental management system article.
+This is a further indication of the importance of ISO 14001 auditing in the EMS certification process.
 Internal audits are how you keep your finger on the pulse of an organization’s activities to ensure they are in alignment with the documented methods of their EMS.
 Internal audits must be official, fair, objective, and planned in harmony with your established internal audit procedures.

 When an organization constantly evaluates its procedures against how they are implemented on the ground, it sets the course for a continual cycle of improvement.